iShift/webtorrent.app/README.md

 Note: this app is a very early work in progress.
 It is a node-webkit angularjs application built off of [webtorrent](https://github.com/feross/webtorrent).

-### Todo for basic app
-  * Move webtorrent client into worker thread!
-Currently, the node-webkit UI starts to freeze up once a torrent ramps up and starts consuming most of the thread's resources.
-  * Test basic app on all platforms: Windows, ~~Mac OS~~, Linux32, Linux64
-  * Remove tmp files on exit
-  * Support streaming: video, audio.
-Note that video streaming is currently in a broken state after converting from a webapp to a node-webkit app.
-  * Build out interface and add functionality
+Please see the list of [issues](https://github.com/feross/webtorrent.app/issues) tracking for project status.
+Contributions are very welcome :)

 ### Building

-Install bower (web package manager) and gulp (build system).
+Install bower (web package manager), gulp (build system), and nodewebkit (only necessary for debug, non-release builds).
 Note that you do not need to install grunt; the Gruntfile exists strictly as an internal workaround for building the node-webkit app.

 ```
-npm install -g bower gulp
+npm install -g bower gulp nodewebkit
 ```

 Initialize dependencies.